astronomer/astro-docs/enterprise/v0.13/02_develop/02_customize-image.md

 More specifically, this doc includes instructions for how to:

 - Add Python and OS-level Packages
-- Add Helper Functions
+- Add dependencies
-- Run commands on Build
+- Run commands on build
 - Access the Airflow CLI
 - Add Environment Variables Locally
 - Build from a Private Repository